Indira Ranamagar

-Indira Rana Magar (इन्दिरा रानामगर) is a Nepalese politician and social worker, who served as the Deputy Speaker of the House of Representatives of Nepal from 21 January 2023 to 12 September 2025.
-In 2022, she was elected to the 2nd Federal Parliament of Nepal from the Rastriya Swatantra Party based on proportional representation category.
+Indira Rana Magar (इन्दिरा राना मगर) is a Nepalese politician and social worker serving as a member of parliament from the Rastriya Swatantra Party.
+She also served as the Deputy Speaker of the House of Representatives of Nepal from January 2023 to December 2025.

 Early life and career

 Ranamagar was born on at Deuniabasti, Jhapa in eastern Nepal.
 Up to the age of ten, she had to struggle for her early schooling, however she managed to get admission later and graduated from a local school.
 After the graduation, she worked as a teacher and eventually moved to Kathmandu.
 There she got influenced by the works of Parijat on the rights of political prisoners.
 Ranamagar joined Parijat's movement and got acquainted with the Nepalese justice system and the poor conditions in prisons.

 Work with Prisoners Assistance Nepal

 Ranamagar founded a non-profit organization Prisoners Assistance Nepal in 2000 which assists the children of parents serving sentence in jails.
 The organization has constructed four children's homes, two schools, and implemented social projects aimed to help prisoners and their children.